 People often find the expense of travel insurance to be more than they want to spend, and we certainly sympathize with the fact that it’s not cheap.
 Most policies range from 7-10% of the trip cost, and for CFAR (Cancel For Any Reason) coverage, it can be 10-14%.
 Premiums generally cost more the older the insured is.
+For families traveling together, the great news is that kids under the age of 18 are insured a no charge when purchasing the "Worldwide Trip Protector" plan.
 When considering the decision of whether to buy insurance or not, the real question is: “Can I afford to lose my vacation investment should I have to cancel?”

 There are different levels of protection available depending on the level of risk you are willing to take.
 Some guests like to include airfare, hotels and other non-refundable trip expenses above and beyond the amount due to ROW in their desired level of coverage.
 Others are willing to hedge their bets and insure less of the value of their trip knowing they will have some coverage in the unfortunate event they are unable to attend.
 It's good to remember that the value of most airline tickets can be used within one year of the issue date of the ticket, so if you plan on future travels, including the cost of airfare may not be necessary.

 Prior to the pandemic ROW would recommend Travel Insured International's Worldwide Trip Protector plan which covers most reasons you’d likely need to cancel, such as illness (of you or an immediate family member), injury, documented traffic accident, or missed travel connections.
 People that had elderly parents that they were worried about found this insurance useful in the event that the elderly parent took a turn for the worse just before a trip.